EXCERPTS FROM CRISIS AND DISASTER SURVIVAL

 11- synchronization and optimization between SNCF, METROS, cars, buses, taxis and car parks for the public **

-12 - installation of treadmills and elevators, accessibility study for the disabled.
+12 - installation of conveyor belts and elevators, study of accessibility for the disabled.

 THE PRIVATE TRANSPORT